 apply segmentation, targeting, and positioning to develop marketing strategies

 apply marketing tools (e.g., AI-driven customer segmentation tools, data-driven predictive modeling) to guide business practices

 develop marketing research and draw managerial conclusions

-understand the importance of applying neuroimaging in marketing research and business practices
+understand the importance of applying neuroimaging and other emerging methods/tools in marketing research and business practices

 Mode of instruction

 The final grade will be composed of the following three parts:

 20% marketing plan/research